 Cooperation with other jurisdictions

-The first GCC country to issue a competition Law was Saudi Arabia, in 2004.
-The most recent GCC country to pass a standalone competition Law was Bahrain – in 2018.
-Saudi Arabia, Qatar, and Kuwait were the first three GCC countries to pass a specific competition Law between 2004 and 2007, following on the heels of this group, by the United Arab Emirates and Oman, respectively in 2012 and 2014.
-Yet there is no GCC protocol or competition council.
-Due to the recent expansion of the GCC market, and remarkable foreign investment by international businesses, the enforcement of competition law should become a more common event.
-Though most international businesses entering the region will be well-acquainted with competition law concepts and have systems and internal processes that align with these, many GCC regional businesses are not used to these concepts, or do not account for competition law enforcement in their day-to-day dealings.
-As the region's economic landscape changes, and as businesses both move into, and expand out of, the region, competition law will continue to evolve.
-And possibly quite rapidly, as regional governments and policymakers strive to develop markets that both foreign investors and regional businesses can rely on as openly competitive.
-Moreover, although the law encourages the companies to implement internal competition policies and train their employees to cooperate with agents of the GAC during investigations, the law is silent as to whether there are any international leniency programmes that may be applicable in Saudi Arabia.
-As such, currently there is no GCC treaty on the regional enforcement of the competition laws or any leniency programme.
+The first GCC country to issue a competition law was Saudi Arabia, in 2004.
+The most recent GCC country to pass a stand-alone competition law was Bahrain, in 2018.
+Saudi Arabia, Qatar and Kuwait were the first three GCC countries to pass specific competition laws, between 2004 and 2007, and, following on the heels of this group, the United Arab Emirates and Oman passed laws in 2012 and 2014 respectively.
+Despite this, as yet there is no GCC-wide protocol or competition council.
+Because of the recent expansion of the GCC market, and remarkable foreign investment by international businesses, the enforcement of competition law should become a more common event.
+Although most international businesses entering the region will be well acquainted with competition law concepts and have systems and internal processes that align with these, many GCC regional businesses are not used to these concepts or do not account for competition law enforcement in their day-to-day dealings.
+As the region's economic landscape changes and as businesses both move into and expand out of the region, competition law will continue to evolve, and possibly quite rapidly, as regional governments and policymakers strive to develop markets that both foreign investors and regional businesses can rely on as openly competitive.
+Moreover, although the law encourages the companies to implement internal competition policies and train their employees to cooperate with GAC's agents during investigations, the law is silent as to whether there are any international leniency programmes that may be applicable in Saudi Arabia.
+As such, currently there is no GCC treaty on the regional enforcement of competition laws nor any leniency programme.